 "It doesn't matter what others are doing.
 It matters what you are doing."

 Building confidence in yourself has nothing to do with other people.
 Confidence is understanding and knowing what you are good at or the value you provide.

 In order to build confidence, you must be focused on yourself and your own experience.

 When Thomas began to struggle, his frustration was further compounded when he noticed that others were higher than him.
-He lost confidence when he confused his ability to perform as well as the others as a reflection on his ability to succeed.
+He lost confidence when he viewed his slower performance compared to the others as a reflection on his ability to succeed.